Antonito/spotify-custom-trainer/README.md

 `spotify-custom-trainer` is a Chrome extension that allows you to change the speed and the pitch of songs, on Spotify web app.

-This can be helpful for musician, who want to learn new songs.
+This can be helpful for musicians, who want to learn new songs.

 ## Build